matthewjbis/blog.mattbis.com/src/content/posts/plain-english-in-production-workflow-out.md

 draft: false
 ---

-I want to be upfront about something before this post becomes another MCP explainer: I am not going to tell you MCP is like USB for AI.
+I want to be upfront about something before this post becomes another MCP explainer: I am not going to tell you MCP is like USB for AI...

 What I'm going to do is walk through a specific setup I've been running in production, explain what it actually looks like to use it, and be honest about where it breaks down.